Customer small business financing solutions delivered through a single, online application.

 Apply for financing, track your business cashflow, and more with a single lendio account.

-Home Blog What Information Will You Need for Small Business Financing?
+Home Business Loans What Documents Will You Need for a Small Business Loan?

-More than 30% of American small businesses are not approved for at least some of the loan, line of credit, and/or cash advance funding they apply for.
+More than 30% of American small businesses are not approved for at least some of the funding they apply for.

-Reasons for this can range from a poor business plan to an unrealistic valuation to a questionable founder.
+Reasons for this can range from operating in a risky industry to a low credit score.
 But what really shouldn’t be a concern is flubbing the preapproval process by not having the required documentation.

-If you’re concerned that you might fall into that category, read on—these are the answers we give to the most frequently asked questions about the documents you’ll need to apply for a small business loan or other financing.
+If you’re concerned that you might fall into that category, read on—these are the documents you’ll need to apply for a small business loan or other financing.

-The first thing you’re going to do when you apply for financing at Lendio is give us enough information to help our lender network assess your risk.
+The first thing you will do when you apply for financing at Lendio is give us enough information to help our lender network assess your risk.
 When you click “Apply now,” you’ll start our 15-minute online application.

 You’ll need the following documents: